-We have issued a separate report to you, also dated June 29, 2016, containing certain matters involving GovGuam's internal control over financial reporting that we consider to be material weaknesses or significant deficiencies under standards established by the American Institute of Certified Public Accountants, and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-We have also issued a separate report to you, also dated June 29, 2016, containing certain matters involving GovGuam's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
-Although we have included management's written responses to our comments contained in those reports, such responses have not been subjected to the auditing procedures applied in our audit of the basic financial statements and, accordingly, we do not express an opinion or provide any form of assurance on the appropriateness of the responses or the effectiveness of any corrective actions described therein.
+We have issued a separate report to you, dated June 25, 2018, on GovGuam's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
+Within that report, we noted certain matters that were considered to be significant deficiencies under standards established by the American Institute of Certified Public Accountants.
+We have also issued a separate report to you, also dated June 25, 2018, involving GovGuam's compliance with requirements applicable to each major program and on internal control over compliance in accordance with the Uniform Guidance.

-We have communicated to management, in a separate letter also dated June 29, 2016, other matters that we identified during our audit.
+We have communicated to management, in a separate letter also dated June 25, 2018, certain deficiencies and other matters related to GovGuam's internal control over financial reporting that we identified during our audit.